 Amy Makice, founder of Bloomington Center for Connection, is a parent educator and licensed psychotherapist based in Bloomington, Indiana.
-Her training includes Relational-Cultural Thinking, Advanced training in Playful Parenting, and H. Stephen Glenn’s Developing Capable Young People.
+Her training includes Relational-Cultural Thinking, Advanced training in Playful Parenting and using play to helping kids who worry with Lawrence Cohen, and trauma-informed care.

 Amy specializes in women’s issues and parenting challenges.
 She offers individual therapy and parent support for people in the Bloomington area; workshops for parents and caregivers; and internet and phone consultations.
 Her consultations, presentations, and workshops incorporate current research on children’s development, neuroscience, psychotherapy, play therapy as well as concrete techniques for bringing families together.